Morkies are the result of breeding a purebred Maltese dog and a Yorkshire Terrier.

 - the body is compact, with the length equaling the height

-- Maltese have been very small dogs since they were introduced centuries ago
+- Maltese have been tiny dogs since they were introduced centuries ago

 - Maltese are pure white, although some tan is “allowed” in purebreds, around the tips of the ears